tongwu2020/phattacks/README.md

 ##  Motivation

-A large literature has emerged on defending deep neural networks against adversarial examples on the feature space, namely l_2, l_infty etc.

-However,there seem no effective methods specifically to defend against physically realizable attacks (major concern in real life).
+A large literature has emerged on defending deep neural networks against adversarial examples on the feature space, namely l_2, l_infty etc. However,there seems no effective methods specifically to defend against physically realizable attacks (major concern in real life).

 ## What is Physically Realizable Attack?